Hypercontractivity, Sum-of-Squares Proofs, and their Applications: Hypercontractivity of random operators

-Before proving \thmref{tensorsdp-random}, we introduce some more notation.
-This will in fact imply that \thmref{tensorsdp-random} applies to a broader class of distributions.
-For a distribution $\cD$ on $\R^N$, define the $\psi_p$ norm $\norm{\cD}_{\psi_p}$ to be the smallest $C>0$ such that \be \max_{v\in S(\R^N)} \E_{a\sim \cD} e^{\frac{|\iprod{v,a}|^p N^{p/2}}{C^p}} \leq 2 , \ee or $\infty$ if no finite such $C$ exists.
-We depart from the normal convention by including a factor of $N^{p/2}$ in the definition, to match the scale of \cite{AdamczakLPT11}.
-The $\psi_2$ norm (technically a seminorm) is also called the sub-Gaussian norm of the distribution.
-One can verify that for each of the above examples (sign, unit and Gaussian vectors), $\psi_2(\cD)\leq O(1)$.
+In what follows, we will also need to define the $\psi_1$ norm of a vector.
+If $\cD$ is now a distribution on $\R^N$, define the $\psi_p$ norm $\norm{\cD}_{\psi_p}$ to be the smallest $\psi>0$ such that \be \max_{x\in S(\R^N)} \E_{v\sim \cD} \exp\left(\psi^{-p}|\iprod{x,v}|^p N^{p/2}\right) \leq 2 , \ee or $\infty$ if no finite such $\psi$ exists.
+We depart from the normal convention by including a factor of $N^{p/2}$ in the definition, so that our expectation-norm convention will be consistent with the results in \cite{AdamczakLPT11}, and specifically \lemref{ALPT} below.
+This definition is also consistent with the term ``subgaussian moment'' since a vector of i.i.d.~Gaussians with mean zero and variance one will have $\psi_2$ equal to a constant (in fact $\sqrt{8/3}$).
+We will abuse notation and write $\|X\|_{\psi_p}$ to refer to the $\psi_p$ norm of the distribution $\cD$ associated with a random variable $X$.